defold/doc/docs/en/tutorials/war-battles.md

 1. The *Assets* view lists all the files that are part of your project.
 You click and scroll to navigate the list.
 All file oriented operations can be made in this view:

-    * <kbd>Double click</kbd> a file to open it in a suitable editor.
+    * <kbd>Double click</kbd> a file to open it in an editor for that file type.
     * <kbd>Drag and drop</kbd> to move files and folders to new locations.
-    * <kbd>Right click</kbd> to open a pop up menu from where you can create new files or folders, rename, delete see dependencies and more.
+    * <kbd>Right click</kbd> to open a pop up menu from where you can create new files or folders, rename, delete, track file dependencies and more.

-2. The *Editor* view in the center shows the currently open file in a suitable editor.
-Defold includes editors for all its file types.
-A toolbar is visible in the top right.
-There you find tools to move, rotate and scale the currently selected item.
-For all visual editors you can also alter the camera view:
+2. The *Editor* view in the center shows the currently open file in an editor for that file type.
+A toolbar is visible in the top right, including tools to move, rotate and scale currently selected items.
+In all visual editors you can alter the camera view:

     * <kbd>Scroll</kbd> to zoom in and out.
     * <kbd>Alt + left mouse button</kbd> to pan around.
     * <kbd>Ctrl + left mouse button</kbd> to rotate in 3D.
-    * The menu <kbd>Scene ▸ Camera</kbd> includes tools to frame and realign the camera.
+    * The menu <kbd>Scene ▸ Camera</kbd> includes tools to frame the view to the current selection and to realign the camera.

-3. The *Outline* shows the content of the currently open file in a hierarchial tree structure.
+3. The *Outline* shows the content of the file currently being edited, but in a hierarchial tree structure.
 The outline reflects the editor view and allows you to perform many operations on your items:

     * <kbd>Click</kbd> to select an item.
 Hold <kbd>Shift</kbd> or <kbd>Option</kbd> to expand the selection.
     * <kbd>Drag and drop</kbd> to change the hierarchy.
     * <kbd>Right click</kbd> to open a pop up menu from where you can add items, delete selected items etc.

-4. The *Properties* view shows properties associated with the currently selected item, like *Position*, *Rotation*, *Animation* etc etc.
+4. The *Properties* view shows properties associated with the currently selected item, like *Position*, *Rotation*, *Animation* etc, etc.

-5. The *Console* shows any output that is printed when you run the game.
-Alongside the console is the *Curve editor* which is used when editing curves in the particle editor, the *Build errors* view that shows build errors and the *Search results* view that displays search results.
+5. The *Console* shows any error output or purposeful printing that you do while your game is running.
+Alongside the console are tabs containing the *Curve editor* which is used when editing curves in the particle editor, the *Build errors* view that shows build errors, and the *Search results* view that displays search results.

 6. The *Changed files* view lists any files that has been changed, added or deleted in your project.
-By synchronizing the project regularly you can upload all file changes to the project Git repository, that way you won't lose your work if unfortune strikes.
+By synchronizing the project regularly you can bring your local copy in sync with what is stored in the project Git repository, that way you can collaborate within a team, and you won't lose your work if unfortune strikes.
 Some file oriented operations can be performed in this view:

     * <kbd>Double click</kbd> a file to open it in a suitable editor, just like in the assets view.
-    * <kbd>Right click</kbd> to open a pop up menu from where you can open a diff view or revert all changes done to the file.
+    * <kbd>Right click</kbd> a file to open a pop up menu from where you can open a diff view, revert all changes done to the file, find the file on the filesystem and more.

 ## Cleaning the project